torserv/torserv/README.md

 ## 📜 License

-This project is licensed under the MIT License (see LICENSE.md)
+This project is licensed under the MIT License (see LICENSE file)

 ---